marcwiest/primera/README.md

 Displays all Controller data on the page.

 **@code** <br>
 Displays all available variables wrapped with currly braces.
-Useful to grab all data supplied to your view and drop to that into your template.
+Useful for grabbing all data supplied to your view and distributing it accross your template file.

 **@codeif** <br>
 Same as `@code` but with `@if` statements around the data.